 Treatment for canine arthritis has come a long way in the last few decades.
 We have many treatment options from oral medications to stem cell therapy to acupuncture and physical therapy.
 The basic supplements I recommend for dogs with arthritis are UCII (undenatured collagen), fish oil, and possibly turmeric.
 I have an entire article on how you can help your arthritic dog even without going to see a veterinarian.

-The key points to remember in canine osteoarthritis are keep their weight down, keep them moving, and treat their pain.
+The key points to remember in canine osteoarthritis are to keep their weight down, keep them moving, and treat their pain.
 Most dogs with arthritis can live a pretty normal life with diligent monitoring and appropriate medical care.

 Read my article about how to help dogs with arthritis: How to Help Your Arthritic Dog at Home.

-Dogs aged 8 years and older are more likely to show symptoms of DM.
+Dogs 8 years and older are more likely to show symptoms of DM.
 Early signs include difficulty jumping, weakness in the dog’s back legs including collapsing, stumbling, splaying out, slipping, “crossing-over” of rear feet, worn down toenails and abrasions on the feet from scuffing.
-Degenerative myelopathy is not known to cause pain and most dogs don’t seem distressed in the early stages of the disease.
+Degenerative myelopathy is not known to cause pain and most dogs don’t seem distressed in the early stages of the condition.

 Tragically, there are no proven effective treatments for DM at this time.
 A regimen of nutritional supplements, special diet, exercise, and various alternative therapies (acupuncture, cold laser, physical therapy, homeopathy) may slow the progression of the disease.
-Dr. Roger Clemmons, a veterinary neurologist at the University of Florida, has an interesting web site with his recommendations for treating DM.
+Dr. Roger Clemmons, a vet neurologist at the University of Florida, has an interesting web site with his recommendations for treating DM.

 The earlier you recognize the signs of DM, the better the chance of stalling the progression of back leg weakness.
 The long-term prognosis is poor.
 Most dogs lose the ability to walk within 6-12 months of diagnosis.

-Also known as cauda equina syndrome, lumbosacral stenosis, lumbosacral instability, this disease affects the space between the last vertebrae and the sacrum.
+Also known as cauda equina syndrome, lumbosacral stenosis, lumbosacral instability, this problem affects the space between the last vertebrae and the sacrum.
 If you’re looking at a dog, the lumbosacral (LS) area is in his lower back, just behind the two pelvic bones that stand out in that area.
 Instability in this area leads to abnormal movement of the bones and pinched nerves.

 Lumbosacral disease symptoms depend on which nerves are affected.
 Some dogs have weak back legs and shaking (from pain) while others show limping and back legs collapsing, and some have urinary and fecal incontinence, while some have decreased tone and sensation to their tail.
-Dogs with LS disease often cry out or flinch when touched around the low back, tail and back legs.
+Dogs with LS instability often cry out or flinch when touched around the low back, tail and back legs.

-Treatment for LS disease is often a matter of pain management and avoidance of activities like running and jumping.
+Treatment for LS trouble is often a matter of pain management and avoidance of activities like running and jumping.
 Surgery can help stabilize the lumbosacral joint, but due to the advanced age of most affected dogs and the chronic changes present, surgery is not as common as medical treatment.